Leadership

 Dan Middleton

-Dan Middleton is a Principal Engineer with over 20 years at intel.
-He has been privileged to develop and release products in emerging areas including Services, SaaS, Computational Imaging, Blockchain, and Confidential Computing.
-Dan has a track record of leadership in the open-source ecosystem.
-He has represented Intel in other Linux Foundation projects including Hyperledger, CNCF CoCo, and the Open Source Security Foundation.
+Dan Middleton is a Principal Software Architect at NVIDIA, with deep experience driving innovation at the intersection of open source and emerging technologies.
+Over his career, he has led the development and release of products spanning Services, SaaS, Computational Imaging, Blockchain, and Confidential Computing.
+Dan has a strong track record of leadership in the open-source ecosystem, having represented organizations in Linux Foundation projects such as Hyperledger, CNCF CoCo, and the Open Source Security Foundation.

 Director of Open Source Ecosystem